-The group of five left Velika Kladusa on the night of January 30, 2019.
+The group of five men from Tunisia left Velika Kladusa on the night of January 30, 2019.
 They walked towards Croatia with the intention of meeting someone who would drive them to Slovenia.

 “We sit down and it’s wet place and they say ‘stay, sit down’, and we sit down there, and they took our mobile phones, money, cigarettes, some sweets to eat in the street on our way”